moldis-group/cebeconf/README.md

 - To facilitate rapid application of the ML models, training was done using _baseline_ geometries of the bigQM7ω molecules determined with the universal force field (UFF).
 These geometries are also provided at [https://moldis-group.github.io/bigQM7w/](https://moldis-group.github.io/bigQM7w/)
 - So, for new predictions, the ML models require geometries quickly determined with UFF.
 - ML models were trained using the kernel-ridge-regression model using the atomic Coulomb matrix representation.
-- For technical details, see Ref-1, and its Suppoorting Information.
+- For technical details, see Ref-1, and its Supporting Information.

 # Run `cebeconf`